 - Data Loading and Geocoding: Part II

 - Data Loading and Geocoding: Part III - Using Coordinates

-- Delete Sites and Reimport – This is only available for newly created dataset and will allow you to delete the current dataset to re-upload another file.
-This is helpful if; columns are not in the correct order, headers are labeled wrong, data in the tables are incorrect, or you want to adjust your data file before saving.
+- Delete Points and Reimport - For a newly created dataset, this allows you to delete the current dataset to re-upload another file.
+This is helpful if columns are not in the correct order, headers are labeled wrong, data in the tables is incorrect, or you want to modify your data file before uploading again.
 Once you save the dataset, this button will not be available.